grantmcdermott/etwfe/README.md

 module and, indeed, shares some of the core design elements (albeit with some internal differences).

-*Note:* While I’ve tested **ewtfe** against common use cases, the package is still under early development and should be considered experimental.
+While I’ve tested **ewtfe** against common use cases, please note that the package is still under early development and should be considered experimental.
 I plan (hope) to add some more features and the documentation could also be improved.
 You can help by identifying any bugs and filing issues.